 MSP-CVED is the state MCSAP lead agency and does not supplement the program with sub-grantees.
-MSP-CVED currently has 118 MCOs, 11 Motor Carrier (MC) investigators, 23 MC sergeants.
-MSP-CVED also has 3 non-sworn Vehicle Safety Inspector Safety Auditors who conduct inspections at weigh stations under the supervision of enforcement personnel.
-The aforementioned equal a total of 155 personnel who regularly conduct inspections at weigh stations, roadside, or at a carrier's place of business.
+MSP-CVED currently has 102 MCOs, 10 Motor Carrier (MC) Investigators, 23 MC Sergeants.
+MSP CVED also has three non-sworn Vehicle Safety Inspector Safety Auditors who conduct inspections at weigh stations under the supervision of enforcement personnel.
+MSP-CVED currently has a recruit school in session, it is anticipated 20 MCO's will graduate during the fiscal year.
+MSP-CVED will hire one additional MC Investigator to complete interventions and one additional Vehicle Safety Inspector Safety Auditor to complete safety audits.
+The aforementioned equal a total of 160 personnel who regularly conduct inspections at weigh stations, roadside, or at a carrier's place of business.
 In addition to enforcement of the FMCSRs and the HMR, MCOs are responsible for general traffic and regulatory compliance enforcement on commercial vehicles.
 This includes but is not limited to moving violations including drug and alcohol offenses, size, weight, operating authority, and vehicle registration requirements.

-Although Michigan does not use sub-grantees, MSP-CVED currently authorizes 29 personnel in 17 non-funded local law enforcement agencies, including the Michigan Department of Transportation passenger carrier inspectors, to conduct NAS inspections in accordance with an inter-agency memorandum of agreement (MOA) with MSP-CVED.
+Although Michigan does not use sub-grantees, MSP-CVED currently authorizes 27 personnel in 15 non-funded local law enforcement agencies, including the Michigan Department of Transportation passenger carrier inspectors, to conduct NAS inspections in accordance with an inter-agency memorandum of agreement (MOA) with MSP CVED.